mrx-arafat/CSS-Tooltip-Practice/README.md

 # CSS-Tooltip-Practice
-just CSS tooltip effect.
+just tooltip effect using CSS.
 Position Visibility and Shape of that tooltip box.